Autism – The paradigm shift.

-Autism or Autism Spectrum Disorder (ASD) is a condition that impacts the nervous system and affects the overall cognitive, social, emotional, and physical health of an individual.
+Autism – The paradigm shift or autism spectrum disorder (ASD) is a condition that impacts the nervous system and affects the overall cognitive, social, emotional, and physical health of an individual.
 Genetics plays a major role for a person to have Autism.
 Also, there are some environmental conditions responsible for the same.
 This condition affects 1 in every 68 children.
 Girls seem less affected than boys.
 Mainly because girls are better at masking it.

 - Behavioral: Repetitive behaviors like jumping, rocking, hand-flapping, etc. impulsive and aggressive behavior, lack of coordination, or clumsiness, fussy eating habits, etc.

-Cognitive: Less attention span, or problem paying attention, obsessive interest in the limited number of things.
+- Cognitive: Less attention span, or problem paying attention, obsessive interest in the limited number of things.

-Developmental: speech delay in childhood, learning disabilities.
+- Developmental: speech delay in childhood, learning disabilities.

 These signs usually show up before the age of 3 and can last throughout the lifespan of a person.
 Some children display the signs within few months while others take up to 24 months or later.
 Researchers find Autism genes complicated to understand.
 Hence, whether this condition is hereditary is currently unknown.

 Myths and facts

 Many myths float around this topic such as all people with Autism are alike.
 This is a myth because the name “spectrum disorders” itself suggests that it affects different people in different ways.
 Where symptoms for the same can vary from mild to severe.
 Another myth says doctors can cure Autism.

 The paradigm shift

 April 2nd is recognized as World Autism Awareness Day.
 It is one of seven health-specific UN days.
 This day brings together all the individual autism organizations to aid in things like treatment, diagnosis, research, and acceptance of those who fall under this spectrum of Autism.
 In recent years, people discuss Autism on a large scale.
 Two groups argue over the fact of whether or not Autism is a disability.
 Both the groups have strong viewpoints to prove their points.

-If you consult a person with Autism you will find out that the world is as same for them as it is for you.
+If you consult a person with Autism, you will find out that the world is as same for them as it is for you.
 The only difference is that they do not see the bigger picture, instead, they see many small pictures which enable them to understand something in more detail than those who do not have Autism.
 This makes them probably more aware than most people in the room.

 If you pay attention closely to the symptoms, you can find out that these conditions of Autism also work in the favor of the people affected by it.
 For instance, one of many symptoms says that they have obsessive interests in a limited number of things.
 This automatically makes them more dedicated and knowledgeable in their respective subjects.
 If an Autistic person is a doctor he will be really good in diagnosis and treatment as they will be able to look into the details minutely.

 To sum it all, it is time to put the older understandings about Autism in the dump and try to look at them from the human perspectives.
 Autism is not a disability but a special ability in the aspects of life.
 We need to shift the paradigm and accept new ways to look at them.

 You might also discover that there are some of the other autistic signs in everyone.
 Then who can be fit for the term “Normal”?
 Autistic people, like any other people, deserve to be treated with dignity and respect.
 They are entitled to all the duties and rights.